-Harley Weir shoots advertising campaigns and lookbooks for major labels including Céline, Stella McCartney and Jacquemus.
-Known for her youth-focused fashion photography, often risqué, intimate images, Weir has an eye for the human form, with her work often focusing in on specific body parts, or features.
+Harley Weir shoots advertising campaigns and lookbooks for major labels including Balenciaga, Céline, Stella McCartney and Jacquemus.
+She is known for her youth-focused fashion photography which challenges traditional attitudes to the female gaze through the intimacy of her images.
+Weir has an eye for the human form, her work often focuses in on specific body parts or features.

 Weir has shot covers for POP, Self Service and Wallpaper magazines.
-Despite having only recently begun her career, Weir’s fashion editorials have been featured in AnOther Magazine, British Vogue, CR Fashion Book, Dazed and Confused, i-D and Arena Homme+.
+Despite being a relative newcomer, Weir’s fashion editorials have been featured in AnOther Magazine, British Vogue, CR Fashion Book, Dazed and Confused, i-D and Arena Homme+.

 She graduated from Central St Martins College of Art and Design with a BA in Fine Art in 2010.
 It was here that Weir taught herself photography, experimenting with film and collage.
 Weir has said that her primary goal is to move people.
 “It doesn’t really matter what emotion it is really...
 It’s so difficult to move people,” she told Bullet magazine.